Midwest Road Trips

 Where to Eat in Oklahoma City

-I ate beef from the point I crossed the Oklahoma border until I took off from the airport.
-Oklahoma is cattle country where cattle auctions happen weekly.
-So if you’re in the mood for a good steak, order one at every meal.
+I ate beef from crossing the Oklahoma border until I took off from the airport.
+Oklahoma is cattle country, where cattle auctions happen weekly.
+So, if you’re in the mood for a good steak, order one at every meal.
 I did.

 Cattlemen’s Steakhouse